 A separate BMS system to control and monitor the building services was also installed, and is linked back to the main campus BMS to ensure ease of operation for the Estates and Maintenance teams.
 Monitoring results will be displayed for staff, students and other stakeholders, encouraging positive ‘energy’ behaviour and demonstrating the success of the building.

-The Low Carbon Building was completed in January 2016 and is a finalist at this year’s BREEAM Awards.
+The Low Carbon Building was completed in January 2016 and was a finalist in the 2017 BREEAM Awards.